larryaasen/dive/dive_ui/example/README.md

 ## Example 4 - Streaming

-This example shows how to use dive_ui, dive_core, and dive_obslib to create a non-UI app that will stream to Twitch.
+This example shows how to use dive_core and dive_obslib to create a non-UI app that will stream to Twitch.
 * Use `DiveCoreElements` to track the scene, audio source, and video source.
 * Create a scene (`DiveScene`).